 Donated goods are historically included in "public support" in the accompanying statement of activities at their estimated fair values at the date of receipt.
 Support arising from donated services is recognized if the services received require specialized skills, are provided by the individuals possessing those skills and would typically need to be purchased if not provided by donation.
-No in-kind contributions were recorded for the year ended September 30, 2015.
+Inkind contributions of \$56,173 were recorded for the year ended September 30, 2016, which are included in public support in the statement of activities.